Education (ED) visa

 What nationalities can apply?

-You can apply for an ED visa providing you are not from any country in Africa, Middle East or South Asia.
+Anyone can apply for an ED visa, but persons from any country in Africa, Middle East or South Asia are often rejected.
 Some nationalities are required to apply for the ED visa only at a Thai embassy in their home country – please check before travelling.

 How much does the ED visa cost?